Andhar Bahar

-Andar Baahar is a 2013 Kannada action film starring Shiva Rajkumar and Parvathy in the lead.
+Andar Baahar (transl.
+"In and out") is a 2013 Kannada action film starring Shiva Rajkumar and Parvathy in the lead.
 The film is directed by Phaneesh Ramanathapura and produced by a host of USA Kannadiga friends under the Legends International Group banner.
 Popular playback singer Vijay Prakash made his debut as a music composer for this film.

 The film tells the story of the relationship between a newly married criminal and his wife.
 The movie ended as a disaster.